Angelmae-G/cozycafe/readme.md

 can unwind, connect, and savor the simple pleasures of a delightful cup of coffee in a charming setting.

 ##Features
--Warm and Inviting Decor: A plush chairs or sofas, soft lighting, and cozy decorations like artwork, plants, and rugs to create a welcoming ambiance.
+- Warm and Inviting Decor: A plush chairs or sofas, soft lighting, and cozy decorations like artwork, plants, and rugs to create a welcoming ambiance.
--Comfortable Seating:Offer a variety of seating options including armchairs, couches, window seats, and communal tables to accommodate different preferences and group sizes.
+- Comfortable Seating:Offer a variety of seating options including armchairs, couches, window seats, and communal tables to accommodate different preferences and group sizes.
--Homey Atmosphere: With sense of home such as bookshelves with books for customers to read, board games, and faux fireplace for added coziness.
+- Homey Atmosphere: With sense of home such as bookshelves with books for customers to read, board games, and faux fireplace for added coziness.
--Quality Food and Drinks: Serve high-quality coffee, tea, pastries, sandwiches, salads, and other light fare.
+- Quality Food and Drinks: Serve high-quality coffee, tea, pastries, sandwiches, salads, and other light fare.
--Outdoor Seating:comfortable outdoor seating area with tables, chairs, umbrellas, and even blankets or heaters for colder weather.
+- Outdoor Seating:comfortable outdoor seating area with tables, chairs, umbrellas, and even blankets or heaters for colder weather.
--Cozy Lighting:warm lighting to create a cozy atmosphere.
+- Cozy Lighting:warm lighting to create a cozy atmosphere.

 ###Screen Captures
 ![img](https://i.pinimg.com/564x/05/b9/04/05b904ab193c53e9e001703ac0e8e423.jpg)